C++ Math pow

 Example 3

-Let's see a simple example when both base and exponent are of float type..
+Let's examine a basic scenario where both the base and exponent are of the float data type.

 #include <iostream>